CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 * the access control should be resumed in full,
 * the fire loads should be removed from the corridors, d.
 H. the moving boxes are moved to the new offices,
-* the delivered removals are to check that they are complete, fully functional and not tampered with,
+* the delivered removals are to check that they are complete and fully functional and not tampered with,
 * The completeness of the moving goods should be checked immediately by each employee and, if necessary, a loss list should be prepared.
 For this purpose, the affected person could also be given a form already prepared in advance, in which the removed removal goods can already be listed.
 Thus, even the absence representative may notice and report the absence of parts of the relocation property in the absence of leave, illness or urgent business activities of the affected colleagues.
 The responsible employee should receive a copy of this in order to be able to report any potential inconsistencies.
 Special care should be taken in the relocation planning for all servers and network interconnects, as even if only one component fails, the entire network may not be operational , Therefore, before relocating, central IT administration should take various precautions to ensure a smooth workflow: